 • Both of her son’s hips were “clicky”, especially the right

-• She had mentioned this to the health visitor and Dr B
+• She had mentioned this to the public health nurse and Dr B

 • Baby H was on her lap during the baby check and his hips were not examined